v-kydela/BotBlog/Blog - Adaptive Cards.md

 Notice how both of the card's input fields are included in this object in addition to the two properties that were already present in the submit action's JSON.
 Also notice that the number input is represented as a string.
 You should expect all input fields to be represented as strings when their data is sent to the bot, regardless of what type of data they're meant to represent.
 Always make sure to test your cards so you know what type conversions you need to make.

-Because a `postBack` generates an activity of type `message`, you will need a way to distinguish such an activity from an ordinary text-based message activity like the kind that gets sent when the user types something into the chat client.
-In most cases it's enough to recognize a `postBack` activity by checking if the `value` property is populated and the `text` property isn't.
+Because an object submit action generates an activity of type `message`, you will need a way to distinguish such an activity from an ordinary text-based message activity like the kind that gets sent when the user types something into the chat client.
+In most cases it's enough to recognize an object submit action's activity by checking if the `value` property is populated and the `text` property isn't.
 If necessary, you can perform additional checks by seeing if the data inside the `value` object meets your expectations.
+However, there is usually no way for a bot to distinguish between a message from a string submit action and a message that the user typed into the chat client.
+This is by design because those messages should be treated the same way.

-Taking all of that into consideration, in C# you might retrieve a number from the activity's `value` property like this:
+Taking all of that into consideration, in C# you might retrieve a number from an activity's `value` property like this:

 ```c#
 var txt = turnContext.Activity.Text;